mrc-ide/context/README.md

 * local packages (useful for private reposoitories as there's no need to deal with access rights)

 This is done by creating a local, ad-hoc, drat repository that the target machine can use.

+There is some overlap here between `context` and tools like [`packrat`](https://rstudio.github.io/packrat/) and [`rbundler`](https://github.com/opower/rbundler) but the focus here is less on constructing exact versioned environments and more on a lightweight way of bootstrapping an environment and dealing with the possibility of packages from different architectures or R versions coexsting within a common filesystem tree with a minimal amount of reinstalling.

 # Generalising